spotlightpa/poor-richard/content/news/2021-07-09-SPLUNEMPLOYMENT10.md

 HARRISBURG — Just one day after Spotlight PA contacted the Department of Labor and Industry with a list of questions about a mistake that enabled it to overcharge millions of dollars in interest to unemployed Pennsylvanians, the agency announced Friday it will issue refunds to roughly 250,000 people.

 Each year, interest accrues on money people owe to the department because, for various reasons, the state overpaid their unemployment benefits.
-A Spotlight PA investigation found that the Department of Labor for 10 years, and maybe longer, had been piling on a fixed, 9% interest rate, far higher than the level set and allowed by the state revenue department.
+A Spotlight PA investigation found the Department of Labor and Industry for 10 years — and maybe longer — had been piling on a fixed, 9% interest rate, far higher than the level set and allowed by the state revenue department.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>